redhat-openshift-ecosystem/openshift-preflight/README.md

 requirements for [Red Hat OpenShift Certification](https://connect.redhat.com/en/partner-with-us/red-hat-openshift-certification).

+Running Preflight is also a required step in certifying all containers that are part of an [OpenStack](https://www.redhat.com/en/technologies/linux-platforms/openstack-platform) or [Red Hat Enterprise Linux](https://connect.redhat.com/partner-with-us/red-hat-enterprise-linux-certification) partner product.

 This project is in active and rapid development!
 Many facets of this project are subject to change, and some features are not fully implemented.